digitor/nimblepic/README.md

 - 5th "parentCls": Use this if your "customCls" is not specific enough.
 Should be a class name of any parent element within the '$container'.
 - 6th "loadedCB": A callback when image has loaded.
 Useful when running tests.

+#### Clearing NimblePic styles
+If you need to clear styles already on the page, you can call 'clearStyles' and pass an array of IDs to remove.
+If you don't pass any params it will clear all image styles set by NimblePic.

 ## Notes on CSS
 - CSS doesn't include vendor prefixes because Auto-prefixer gulp task takes care of them.